anh-bach/supermetrics_assignment/README.md

 ## Deploy

-This small app is deployed on Heroku.
+This small app is deployed on GitHub.
 Please check it out [here](https://iamanh1990.github.io/supermetrics_assignment/).

 ## Cloning the App.